Using the Redline Tool in Navisworks: An In-Depth Guide

 Learn More

-If you make a mistake you can use the erase tool and this works by um with a crossing so if you cross around all of the things you want to erase then it will erase them.
-You can also change the color of your redlines before you put them down.
-So for example if I were to draw an ellipse I can't change the color of that ellipse there's no way to select it but I can draw another one by changing the color or changing the line weight and then drawing a new one.
+If you make a mistake, you can use the Erase tool, which works by using a crossing selection.
+If you cross around all the items you want to erase, it will remove them.
+You can also change the color of your redlines before you draw them.
+For example, if I draw an Ellipse, I can’t change the color of that Ellipse afterward—there’s no way to select it.
+But I can draw another one by changing the color or line weight beforehand and then drawing a new one.

-The free hand tool is a one-to-one motion tool so as I hold down the left mouse button it will draw and it will draw everything that I or every place that I move the cursor while I have my left mouse button held down.
-The line tool is a point-to-point tool just like the measure point-to-point so I can click and it'll draw a line between the two points that I click.
-Line string allows you to click multiple points and it will continue to follow the points until you select a different tool or use the erase tool select the erase tool and then arrow will allow you to draw an arrow point-to-point.
+The Freehand tool is a one-to-one motion tool.
+As I hold down the left mouse button, it will draw in every position that I move the cursor while holding the button.
+The Line tool is a Point-to-Point tool, just like the Measure Point-to-Point tool.
+I can click, then click again, and it will draw a line between those two points.
+The Line String tool allows you to click multiple points, and it will continue following your inputs until you choose a different tool or use the Erase tool.
+Select the Erase tool, and then the Arrow tool will allow you to draw an arrow Point-to-Point.

-If I want to point at the sign click and those are the basics of the redline tool.
-So keep in mind that whenever you have a viewpoint selected and you have the red lines for that viewpoint showing then anything that you do to them will actually overwrite.
-If I erased those arrows and then I say navigate away from that viewpoint and I go back to it those arrows will be gone.
+If I want to point at the sign, I simply click, click—and those are the basics of the Redline tool.
+Keep in mind that whenever you have a Viewpoint selected and the redlines for that Viewpoint are visible, anything you do to them will be saved.
+If I erase those arrows and then navigate away from that Viewpoint, when I come back to it, those arrows will be gone.

-So keep in mind that they're only saved for as long as you don't erase or change those red lines.
-So as simple as that was that is the redline tool.
+So keep in mind that they’re only saved as long as you don’t erase or modify them.
+As simple as that was, that is the Redline tool.
 Thanks for watching this video.

 I will see you in the next one.
 Thank you.